Support and services for diverse needs

 Aboriginal and Torres Strait Islander peoples

-Overall, the Eastern Health catchment population has a lower than average percentage of individuals who identify as Aboriginal or Torres Strait Islander at 0.48%, compared with 0.62% for Greater Melbourne and 0.94% for the whole of Victoria.
-Considerable differences exist however between the lowest rate of 0.21% in Manningham and the highest at 1.05% in Yarra Ranges.
+Overall, the Eastern Health catchment population has a lower than average percentage of individuals who identify as Aboriginal or Torres Strait Islander compared to Greater Melbourne and Victoria.

 Religion